-Currently, North Carolina provides care management for women experiencing high-risk pregnancies and at-risk children ages zero to five through programs run by local health departments (LHDs).
-After managed care launch, the PMH/OBCM and CC4C programs will be known as Care Management for High-Risk Pregnant Women (CMHRP) and Care Management for At-Risk Children (CMARC), respectively.
-The Tailored Plan will be required to contract with LHDs during a transitional period that will align with the transitional period established for Standard Plans.
+North Carolina provides care management for women experiencing high-risk pregnancies and atrisk children ages zero to five through programs run by local health departments (LHDs) - Care Management for High-Risk Pregnant Women (CMHRP) and Care Management for At-Risk Children (CMARC), respectively.
+The Tailored Plan is required to contract with LHDs during a transitional period that will align with the transitional period established for Standard Plans.
 Accordingly, for the first Tailored Plan contract year, the Tailored Plan is required to extend to LHDs the "right of first refusal" as contracted providers of CMHRP and CMARC.